 Anything you put on Skillshare as “premium” content can’t be shared freely elsewhere, but can be sold elsewhere.
 Note, the introductory video of a class isn’t regarded as premium, so that one introductory video can be put on other sites to promote the class.

-I think you can download classes using the mobile app, then watch them later, which may fix any streaming issues.
+Premium members can download classes using the mobile app, then watch them later, which may fix any streaming issues.
 I don’t think you can change the quality though…

 Yes, Skillshare often run promos.
 There was a January promo (3 months for free), the current promo (two months for 99c), and there was a 24-hour Valentine’s promo a few days back (25% off an annual membership).

 I’d suggest signing up for a free account, then you’ll be able to take the 1,500 free classes at Skillshare and any classes you can find “free access links” for.
 You’ll also get email from Skillshare with notifications of promos.